Whether you realize it or not, bartender skills can be valuable life skills. There are two main reasons for this.

-Within these 4 skill-sets, there are many other sub-skills that we’ll talk about below.
-But these ‘big 4’ should give you a general idea of what you can expect to learn as a bartender and how they relate to other professions/careers.
+Within these four skill-sets, there are many other sub-skills that we’ll discuss below.
+But these big 4 should give you a general idea of what you can expect to learn as a bartender and how they relate to other professions/careers.

-On a personal note, I attribute almost all of my competencies in these areas because of the time I spent bartending.
-Before I stepped behind the stick, my people skills were abysmal, I was lazy, disorganised, and I knew very little about anything.
+On a personal note, I attribute nearly all of my social skills to bartending.
+Before I stepped behind the stick, my social skills were abysmal, I was lazy, and disorganized.

-Becoming a bartender changed that and these skill sets have served me well ever since.
+Becoming a bartender changed my life, and these skillsets have served me well ever since.

 This requires a certain level of competency in communicating & dealing with others.
 This skill category is quite broad, so there are a lot of other sub-skills that you learn with it.

-- Teaching/training skills (guess who has to train the new guy when you have a decent amount of bartending experience?).
+- Management skills (guess who has to train the new guy when you have a decent amount of bartending experience?)

-As you would expect, these skills aren’t just valuable in a professional sense.
-They’re useful in most areas of our life because most of what we do requires us to interact with others.
+As you would expect, these skills aren’t just valuable in a professional sense, they’re helpful in most areas of our life.
+In both bartending and everyday life, what we do requires us to interact with others.

-Whether that’s going grocery shopping, hitting the gym, catching up with friends, or starting a business.
-The chances are you’ll be dealing with people… And the better you are with people, the more likeable you become, and the more opportunities you’ll be presented.
+Whether that’s grocery shopping, hitting the gym, catching up with friends, or starting a business, chances are you’ll be dealing with people.
+And the better you are with people, the more opportunities you’ll be presented in life.

 Long hours, late nights, standing on your feet all night, managing stress, cleaning (constantly cleaning!), dealing with customer complaints, rude customers, etc. Yes, hospitality professionals work hard!

-So the sooner you develop a strong work ethic, the better.
+The sooner you develop a strong work ethic, the better.
 Bartending and the hospitality industry will teach (almost force) you to learn the value of hard work.
-And you’ll become a more successful person for it.
+You’ll become a more successful person for it.

-In particular, you’ll develop resilience, you’ll learn how to take the initiative and do things without being told, you’ll develop the mental fortitude to get shit done even when you don’t want to do them, and you’ll learn how to perform your duties under pressure & stress.
+In particular, you’ll develop resilience, you’ll learn how to take the initiative and do things without being told, you’ll develop the mental fortitude to get things done even when you don’t want to do them, and you’ll learn how to perform your duties under pressure and stress.

-This was an area bartending helped me out A LOT.
+Bartending helped me out A LOT when it came to learning to work hard.
 Before I became a bartender I was a lazy slob and I’m sure my first boss outside of hospitality would attest to that!

 But talk to any of my hospitality employers and they’ll tell you how hard of a worker I am because my first job in the industry drilled “hard work” into me.